fschutt/azul/README.md

 [![LICENSE](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE) [![Rust Compiler Version](https://img.shields.io/badge/rustc-1.38%20stable-blue.svg)]()
 <!-- [END badges] -->

-> Azul is a free, functional, immediate mode GUI framework that is built on the Mozilla WebRender rendering engine for rapid development of desktop applications that are written in Rust and use a CSS / DOM model for layout and styling.
+> Azul is a free, functional, reactive GUI framework for Rust and C++, built using the Mozilla WebRender rendering engine and a CSS / HTML-like document object model for rapid development of beautiful desktop applications

 ###### [Website](https://azul.rs/) | [Tutorial / user guide](https://github.com/maps4print/azul/wiki) | [Video demo](https://www.youtube.com/watch?v=kWL0ehf4wwI) | [Discord Chat](https://discord.gg/nxUmsCG)

 ## About

-Azul is a library for creating graphical user interfaces or GUIs in Rust.
-It mixes paradigms from functional, immediate mode GUI programming commonly found in games and game engines with an API suitable for developing desktop applications.
+Azul is a library for creating graphical user interfaces in Rust.
+It mixes paradigms from functional / reactive GUI programming commonly found in games and game engines with an API suitable for developing desktop applications.
 Instead of focusing on an object-oriented approach to GUI programming ("a button is an object"), it focuses on combining objects by composition ("a button is a function")